-Eligibility criteria (3) - The project is ready to deliver between 2009-2011 Projected construction start date September 2010 Projected construction end date September 2011 Projected date that facilities open for Autumn 2011 use Preferred procurement and/or LIFT delivery mechanism eg LEP, LIFTCo, RIEP
+Eligibility criteria (3) - The project is ready to deliver between 2009-2011 Projected construction start date September 2010 Projected construction end date September 2011 Projected date that facilities open for use Autumn 2011 Preferred procurement and/or delivery LIFT mechanism eg LEP, LIFTCo, RIEP

-Applications should clearly show that they are in a position to deliver the facilities for co-located services so that these are up and running by September 2011.
+Applications should clearly show that they are in a position to deliver the facilities for colocated services so that these are up and running by September 2011.
 This should include evidence of the delivery mechanism from start to finish and include a project plan and discussion of the key risks to the success of the project.